codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't trust a ladder.
-It will always let you down
+I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Application
+ 1. Quantum Entanglement
- 2. Present
+ 2. Quantum Teleportation
- 3. Network
+ 3. Super Dense Coding
- 4. Session
+ 4. Quantum Programming

 <details>
   <summary>Answer</summary>
-  Application
+  Quantum Teleportation
 </details>